29 Easy Dinner Recipes for Two That Feel Homemade and Special

 A fried egg for a rice bowl wants a jiggly yolk and crisp white edges.
 If the white is uniformly soft, the pan was too cold.
 If the yolk is fully set, you cooked it 30 seconds too long.

-Why pick this tonight: A veggie egg rice bowl is the breakfast-for-dinner move when neither of you wants to think hard, and the runny egg yolk dressing the rice is what makes it work.
+Where the Veggie Egg Rice Bowl fits in: It’s breakfast-for-dinner on the nights neither of you want to do much cooking, and the runny egg yolk that dreses the rice is what makes it work.

-Cook 1 cup of rice in 1.5 cups water with a pinch of salt for 18 minutes, fluff with a fork.
-While the rice cooks, heat 1 tablespoon of oil in a skillet over medium heat.
-Add 1 cup of mixed vegetables (sliced bell pepper, broccoli florets, snap peas, whatever you have), cook 4-5 minutes until crisp-tender.
-Add 2 cloves of minced garlic, 1 teaspoon of grated ginger, and 2 tablespoons of soy sauce.
-Toss 1 minute.
-Build bowls: rice, vegetables, top with a fried egg (sunny-side up, yolk jiggling).
-The yolk should burst when you cut it.
-Drizzle with sesame oil, sprinkle with sliced green onions and sesame seeds.
-Sriracha on the side.
+Cook 1 cup of rice in 1.5 cups of water (add salt as desired) for 18 minutes, and fluff with a fork after cooking.
+When the rice is cooking, heat 1 tablespoon of oil in a skillet over medium heat.
+Add 1 cup (or more/less) of mixed vegetables (sliced bell peppers, broccoli florets, snap peas, etc.) and cook for 4-5 minutes until crisp-tender.
+Add 2 minced garlic cloves, 2 tablespoons soy sauce, and 1 teaspoon grated ginger.
+Stir for 1 minute and build your bowls with veggies and rice.
+Then, add a sunny-side up (egg) on top.
+When you slice into it, the yolk should break.
+Drizzle with sesame oil, sprinkle some chopped green onions and sesame seeds on top, and serve with sriracha on the side (as desired).

 11) Creamy Mushroom Orzo

-Heat 2 tablespoons of butter in a saucepan over medium heat.
-Add 8 ounces of sliced mushrooms (cremini are best for this) and cook 6-8 minutes, undisturbed for the first 4 to develop color, until deeply browned.
-Add 1 chopped shallot or 1/2 small onion and cook 3 minutes.
-Stir in 3 cloves of minced garlic, 1 teaspoon of fresh thyme leaves, salt, and pepper.
-Add 1 cup of orzo, stir 1 minute to toast.
-Pour in 2.5 cups of chicken or vegetable broth, bring to a boil, reduce to a simmer, and cook covered 12-15 minutes, stirring occasionally.
-Done when the orzo is tender and the liquid has absorbed but the dish is still creamy (not soupy, not stiff).
-Stir in 1/2 cup grated Parmesan and 2 tablespoons of butter off the heat.
-Top with chopped parsley.
+In a saucepan, melt 2 tablespoons of butter over medium heat.
+Add 8 ounces of sliced cremini mushrooms and cook for 6-8 minutes, leaving them undisturbed for the first 4 minutes so they can develop color.
+Stir in 1 chopped shallot or 1/2 small onion and cook for 3 minutes.
+Add 3 minced garlic cloves, 1 teaspoon of fresh thyme leaves, salt, and pepper.
+Stir for 1 minute to toast.
+Add 2.5 cups of chicken or vegetable broth, mix, and bring to a boil.
+Lower the heat to a simmer and cook for 12 to 15 minutes, covered, stirring occasionally.
+The soup is done when the orzo is soft and the broth has absorbed, creating a creamy texture (not stiff or soupy).
+Remove from heat and stir in 1/2 cup grated Parmesan cheese, 2 tablespoons of butter, and top with chopped parsley.

 12) Beef And Broccoli Stir Fry

-Slice 12 ounces of flank steak or sirloin thinly against the grain (slicing against the grain is the difference between tender and chewy meat).
-Toss with 1 tablespoon soy sauce, 1 tablespoon cornstarch, and 1 teaspoon sesame oil.
-Let sit 10 minutes.
-Whisk sauce: 1/4 cup soy sauce, 2 tablespoons brown sugar, 1 tablespoon rice vinegar, 1 tablespoon cornstarch, 1 cup beef broth.
-Heat 2 tablespoons of oil in a wok or large skillet over high heat.
-Add the beef in a single layer (no crowding, do batches if needed) and cook 1-2 minutes per side until deeply browned.
-Remove to a plate.
-Add 4 cups of broccoli florets and 1/4 cup of water, cover, steam 3 minutes.
-Add 3 cloves of garlic and 1 tablespoon grated ginger, cook 30 seconds.
-Pour in the sauce and the beef, simmer 2 minutes until the sauce thickens to a glossy glaze.
+Slice 12 ounces of flank steak or sirloin against the grain (this is the difference between tender and chewy meat) and mix with 1 tablespoon of soy sauce, 1 tablespoon of cornstarch, and 1 teaspoon of sesame oil.
+Set aside for 10 minutes.
+Mix the following to make the sauce: 1/4 cup soy sauce, 2 tablespoons brown sugar, 1 tablespoon rice vinegar, and 1 tablespoon cornstarch and 1 cup of beef broth.
+In a wok or large saucepan, add 2 tablespoons of oil over high heat.
+Cook beef in batches for 1 to 2 minutes on each side until browned, then remove to a plate.
+Add 4 cups of broccoli florets and 1/4 cup of water.
+Cover and steam for 3 minutes.
+Add 3 minced cloves of garlic and 1 tablespoon of grated ginger and cook for 30 seconds.
+Add the sauce and beef, and simmer for 2 minutes until thick and glossy.
 Serve over rice.

-Swap: Use chicken or shrimp instead of beef.
-Replace some of the broccoli with snap peas, sliced peppers, or sliced carrots.
+You can interchange chicken or shrimp for some of the broccoli.
+You can also replace some of the broccoli with snap peas, sliced peppers, or sliced carrots.

 13) Caprese Chicken